CWU Bands

 Wildcat Marching Band

-The Central Washington University Wildcat Marching Band is the largest and most visible music ensemble at CWU.
-Housed within the department of music, the group maintains an annual enrollment of approximately 200 members representing a wide variety of colleges and departments throughout CWU.
-The ensemble performs annually for nearly 30,000 spectators including performances at home football games, special university events, exhibitions, and community events.
+The Wildcat Marching Band (WMB) is the largest and most visible musical ensemble at CWU.
+Housed within the department of music, the group’s members represent a variety of colleges and departments throughout the university.
+The ensemble performs annually for thousands of spectators including performances at home football games, university events, and throughout the community.

-Consisting of sections of brass, woodwinds, percussion, and color guard, the Wildcat Marching Band strives for musical excellence coupled with an exciting and innovative visual presentation.
+Consisting of sections of brass, woodwinds, drumline, and color guard, the Wildcat Marching Band strives for musical excellence coupled with an exciting and innovative visual presentation.
 In addition, the group serves as a spirit leader and musical ambassador for the CWU athletic community.
-Membership is open to all brass, woodwind and color guard performers regardless of academic major.
-There is no formal audition required for brass and woodwind participants.
-Although experience in marching band is preferred for members, it is not a requirement.
-However, an audition is required for those interested in participating in the percussion and color guard sections.
-Auditions for these sections typically take place during early summer following the conclusion of the spring quarter each year.
+Membership is open to all students regardless of academic concentration.
+There is no formal audition for brass, woodwind, and color guard participants.
+A placement audition is required for those interested in participating in the drumline.
+This audition takes place virtually during the summer prior to the start of each fall. .
+Although high school experience in marching band is suggested, it is not a requirement for participation.

-The Wildcat Marching Band meets during the fall quarter only and rehearses M/W/F from 4:30pm- 6:00pm.
-The group is under the musical and organizational leadership of director of bands, Dr. T. André Feagin.
+The Wildcat Marching Band meets during the fall quarter only and rehearses Tuesday-Friday from 5:30pm- 6:45pm.
+The group is under the musical and organizational leadership of Prof. Kyle Edwards.

 CWU Pep Band